-COVID in UK at record levels with almost 5 million infected
+UK hits record COVID-19 levels; nearly 5 million infected

 “Such unchecked prevalence endangers the protection afforded by our vaccines,” he said.
 “Our vaccines are excellent, but they are not silver bullets and ought not to be left to bear the brunt of COVID in isolation.”

-More than 67% of people 12 years old and above in the U.K. have had their booster or third dose of the coronavirus vaccine.
-From Saturday parents can also book a low-dose vaccine for children between 5 to 12 years old in England.
+More than 67% of people 12 years old and above in the U.K. have been vaccinated and had their booster or a third dose of the coronavirus vaccine.
+Beginning Saturday, parents can also book a low-dose vaccine for children between 5 to 12 years old in England.

 James Naismith, a biology professor at the University of Oxford, said he believed that except for those who are completely shielded or not susceptible to the virus, most people in the country would likely be infected with the BA.2 variant by the summer.